MPJ-Imaging/battery_xct_workflows/paper/paper.md

 # Software Description

 The battery_xct_workflows repository is organised around executable Jupyter notebooks rather than a standalone library.
-The top-level `notebooks/` directory contains analysis workflows for Li-ion battery QA (overhangs, canister geometry, winding unrolling, and example segmentations), each bundled with small example datasets so they can be executed end-to-end.
+The top-level `notebooks/` directory contains analysis workflows for Li-ion battery QA (overhangs, canister geometry, winding unrolling, and example segmentations), each bundled with small example datasets so they can be executed end-to-end (and on binder).
 Reusable image-processing and utility functions are collected in `utils/`, while ML-specific code lives under `models/`.
 For the current release, the segmentation model example is implemented in `models/overhangs_mini_unet/`, which provides data generators and a U-Net + ResNet model builder.

 Large artefacts (trained network weights and full-resolution 3D image volumes) are not stored in the GitHub repository but are archived on Zenodo and referenced from the code and notebooks via DOIs.
 Each model directory includes a README describing its purpose, links to the corresponding Zenodo record, and instructions for reproducing or fine-tuning the model using the training scripts provided alongside the notebooks.